lightbend/model-serving-tutorial/README.md

 ## Using External Services for Model Serving

+> **Note:** Exercises are suggested as code comments throughout the model serving SBT projects.
+Search for `// Exercise:` to find them.

 One way to serve models in a streaming pipeline is to use an external service to which you delegate scoring.
 Here we will show how to use _TensorFlow Serving_.

 Alternatively, other options that we won't investigate here include the following: